 The good news is that if you have a phone with a Type-C port, this USB Type-C to USB 3.1 Gen1 Female Adapter Cable should work.

-The K3 is bus-powered, so using it with your phone is technically possible, but you’ll be draining your phone’s battery since neither have batteries of their own to draw power from.
+The K3 is bus-powered, so using it with your phone is technically possible, but you’ll be draining your phone’s battery since neither has batteries of their own to draw power from.